sreuland/ifttt_demo/README.md

 ### Soroban for IFTTT

 An example template project of IFTTT API, demonstrating [Stellar Soroban smart contract](https://soroban.stellar.org/docs) integrated as IFTTT triggers and actions.
-Fork/copy this repo create your own IFTTT API service implementation for your contracts.
+Fork/copy this repo as you wish to create your own IFTTT API service implementation for your contracts.

 The example template is comprised of these components: